Category: UX advice / Research articles

 Here’s how I tackle competitor analysis properly and make sure I’m not falling into the rip-off trap:

 If you do the above and actually test out the sites acting as a user, you’ll know which parts are working better than others.
 In your report you can justify which approaches to focus on and you should be able to end it with recommendations for how to combine the best bits for an effective design.

-[If you want help with structure and to save a bunch of time when it comes to the reporting, I've made a report template here that you can use.]
+If you want to save a bunch of time when it comes to the reporting, I've made a report template here that gives you the slide structure I use.

 A competitor analysis on its own isn't enough though, you should combine this with other evidence on what your users are doing to help you work out the approaches that meet your users' needs, which will allow you to design a truly effective solution.

 Sign up here to get a guide to my favourite (mostly free) tools for evidence-based designing.
 Plus a massive, advice-filled reading list.You'll also get UX articles & content emailed to you once a week.
 Your email is never shared.
 Unsubscribe at any time.